-The Life You Can Save Australia: This new Australian affiliate charity, set to launch by mid-2019, will bring our work to Peter Singer's home country with the purpose of helping to alleviate extreme poverty and suffering.
-Donations of A$2 or more will be tax deductible.
+The Life You Can Save Australia: This new Australian affiliate charity brings our work to Peter Singer's home country with the purpose of helping to alleviate global extreme poverty and suffering.

 High Impact Philanthropy (HIP): This partnership with Samhita Social Ventures, a Corporate Social Responsibility (CSR) enterprise in Mumbai, uses TLYCS as a model to raise money for organizations doing effective poverty work within India.

 Jon helps set the organization’s overall priorities and strategic direction.
 He founded and continues to assist with our Giving Game project, a global philanthropy education initiative that teaches people skills to give more effectively and makes these lessons tangible by providing workshop participants with real money to donate to the charities of their choice.

 Prior to joining The Life You Can Save, Jon spent ten years at a prominent hedge fund, working primarily in the areas of risk management, portfolio optimization, and algorithm development.
 He has also served on the board of directors for GiveWell, a widely-respected charity evaluator.